-Upon receiving the validated code, the code interpreter parses it and executes it into specific actions within MesoCraft.
-Actions like color modification and ingredient selection are directly executed using the key-value pairs from the codes.
-Given the complexity of identifying rule types for rule creation and the necessary parameters for rule editing, we design separate operations, \ie, the rule extraction and the parameter adjustment in the code interpreter.
+Upon receiving the validated recipe, the recipe interpreter parses it and executes it into specific actions within MesoCraft.
+Actions like color modification and ingredient selection are directly executed using the key-value pairs from the scripts.
+Given the complexity of identifying rule types for rule creation and the necessary parameters for rule editing, we design separate agents, \ie, the rule extraction agent and the parameter adjustment agent.